SpaghettiSMM2/Music-Level-Maestro/MIDI_INFO.md

+# MIDI Files (What They Are And Where To Find Them)

-The Music Files Must Be MIDI Files, Or Else It Will Not Work.
+A "MIDI" File Stands For *Musical Instrument Digital Interface file.* **The Music Files Must Be MIDI Files, Or Else It Will Not Work.**

-One Of The Best Websites For Game MIDIs Is Kingdom Hearts Insider, With Music From Hundreds Of Games And 10s Of Thousands Of Songs!
+One Of The Best Websites For Game MIDIs Is ***Kingdom Hearts Insider***, With Music From Hundreds Of Games And 10s Of Thousands Of Songs!
 All Free!

 Link: https://www.khinsider.com/midi

 (Note: I Do Not Own This Website.)

+**Enjoy!**